metamorph-inc/openmeta-mms/docs/source/reference_modeling/domains/modelica.rst

 thermal.
 For the purposes of Ara modules, we will be focusing on the power and thermal abilities provided by the Modelica solver.

-Within META components are Modelica models that contain a set of Modelica ports and parameters.
+Within OpenMETA components are Modelica models that contain a set of Modelica ports and parameters.
 These ports represent the dynamics interfaces for the represented component, while the parameters capture the elements of the model that may be altered.